Amber Wagner

+Amber Wagner (born June 1, 1980) an American soprano who has performed internationally to critical acclaim.
+She has often performed in the operas of composer Giuseppe Verdi and Richard Wagner.

 Early life and education

-Amber Wagner is an American soprano who has performed internationally to critical acclaim.
 Born in Santa Barbara, California but raised in Hillsboro, Oregon, both her parents were musicians and were active in the musical community while she was growing up.
-She is not, however, related to the composer Richard Wagner.
 She began her opera journey when she auditioned for an on-campus vocal ensemble at Grand Canyon University.
 Originally an intended sociology major, she auditioned for Dr. Sheila Corley in hopes of earning scholarship money and was quickly encouraged to switch her major to music.

 Career

 In 2007, Wagner was accepted as one of six to the prestigious Metropolitan National Council Auditions and was consequently featured in the documentary The Audition.

 2014-2015

-Wagner debuted at the Lyric Opera of Chicago as Leonora in Verdi's Il Trovatore as well as Elizabeth in Wagner's Tannhäuser.
+Wagner debuted at the Lyric Opera of Chicago as Leonora in Verdi's Il Trovatore as well as Elizabeth in Richard Wagner's Tannhäuser.
 She also debuted with the Toronto Symphony Orchestra, L'Orchestre Philharmonique de Nice, and the Houston Symphony Orchestra.
-Wagner performed with the Orquesta Filarmónica de Jalisco in an all-Wagner program, the Russian National Orchestra in Beethoven's Symphony No. 9 at the Napa Valley Festival del Sole, and as Senta in a performance with the Chicago Symphony Orchestra during the Ravinia Festival.
+Wagner performed with the Orquesta Filarmónica de Jalisco in an all-Richard Wagner program, the Russian National Orchestra in Beethoven's Symphony No. 9 at the Napa Valley Festival del Sole, and as Senta in a performance with the Chicago Symphony Orchestra during the Ravinia Festival.